 Yesterday I read an article on PetaPixel and learned about street photographer and physician Zun Lee.
-His work is tender and beautiful.
+His work is tender and beautiful examining the complexity of what it means to be a father.
 The way he describes his craft and style is far better than I can do, so here is a snippet from his website.

 As a clinician, I’m trained to work with people at their most vulnerable who grant me permission to invade their privacy.
 As a result, I have always had an intense interest in the dynamics of trust and control when it comes to that interaction.
 At best, it can reveal a unique connection, a kind of truth that would otherwise not be foregrounded.

 When a human being connects with another and – even if for a split second – relinquishes a certain level of control, it is fascinating that complete strangers can share an alternate truth about themselves that was hidden not only to others, but perhaps even to themselves.
 It is in these moments that individual emotion transcends the personal realm and gains universally understood context.

 Learning about his Father Figure project struck a deep chord with me as I read about it yesterday and looked at all the pictures.
 Today is my father’s 84 birthday.
 As I’ve mentioned before, my father has Alzheimer’s and it is absolutely heartbreaking.
 He still knows who I am, but is very confused most of the time and our immediate family is shaken to the core.